-Latvians are in to preserving things.
-Fruit, vegetables, berries, mushrooms – you name it, we preserve it.
-It all relates to winter – it is (literally) freezing cold for 6-7 months of the year and the opportunity to grow and eat fresh produce is quite limited.
-Preserves in a form of jam, marmalade, marinating, salting, curing, pickling, drying, smoking, canning and bottling is the next best thing.
+Latvians are passionate about preserving things.
+Fruits, vegetables, berries, mushrooms—you name it, we preserve it.
+This tradition stems from our long, harsh winters.
+With freezing temperatures lasting 6-7 months of the year, the opportunity to grow and eat fresh produce is quite limited.
+Preserving food through methods like making jam, marmalade, marinating, salting, curing, pickling, drying, smoking, canning, and bottling becomes the next best thing.

-However, preserving is not only done to keep nature’s gifts edible over the winter.
-It is also used to create fast and flavoursome side dishes.
-Marinated pumpkin is one example – cubed pumpkin is marinated in spices and vinegar and served as salad at parties.
+However, preserving isn’t just about extending the shelf life of nature’s gifts through winter.
+It’s also about creating quick and flavorful side dishes.
+Marinated pumpkin is one example: cubed pumpkin marinated in spices and vinegar, often served as a salad at parties.

 Ingredients